apache/airflow/CONTRIBUTING.rst

 extras can be specified after the usual pip install - for example ``pip install -e .[gcp]``.
 For development purpose there is a ``devel`` extra that installs all development dependencies.
-There is also ``devel_ci`` that installs all dependencies needed in CI envioronment.
+There is also ``devel_ci`` that installs all dependencies needed in the CI environment.

 This is the full list of those extras: